“The great sages affirm that mala or impurity is ignorance and the cause for Saṁsāra -Transmigration - to sprout.”||

 Disciple: I don't really understand.

 Master: Simple.
-When Āṇavamala appears in its Pauruṣa mode, you feel imperfection in the form of a lack of plenitude.
-You feel distinct from the Supreme Self, but as words have not yet emerged at that level, there is no phrase to describe it.
-It is merely a powerful notion of imperfect being.
+When Āṇavamala appears in its Pauruṣa mode, you feel imperfection in the form of lack of plenitude.
+You feel different from the Supreme Self, but as the words have not emerged yet at that level there is no phrase to describe it.
+It is just a powerful notion of being imperfect.

-In turn, when Āṇavamala appears in its Bauddha mode, there are clear ways to articulate such limitation (e.g., "I am imperfect", "I am not the Divinity", "I feel incomplete", "I need this to be fully satisfied", etc.).
-And this storm of phrases further reinforces the grip of Āṇavamala.
+In turn, when Āṇavamala appears in its Bauddha mode, then there are clear ways to formulate such a limitation (e.g. "I am imperfect", "I am not the Divine", "I feel I am not complete", "I need this to be totally satisfied", etc.).
+And this storm of phrases reinforces even more the grip of Āṇavamala.

-As a result, you spend the entire day chasing objects and people to find plenitude and perfection when they reside in you as Yourself forever.
-Truly a great mystery!
-Thus, Āṇavamala is the first stratagem that Śiva (You!) uses to transform himself into a limited being living in misery.
-Yes, "in misery," because living an entire life ignoring your divine nature is nothing but misery.
+As a result, you spend your entire day running after objects and people to find plenitude and perfection when these dwell in you as You Yourself forever.
+A great mystery indeed!
+So, Āṇavamala is the first stratagem Śiva (You!) uses to transform Himself into a limited being who lives in misery.
+Yes, "in misery", because to live an entire life ignoring your divine nature is nothing but misery.

 D: How can I overcome my misery, Master?

-M: In fact, Āṇavamala cannot be overcome through any means or effort.
-No matter how hard you perform spiritual practices, Āṇavamala cannot be defeated in that way.
-All limitations except Āṇavamala can indeed be overcome through spiritual practices.
+M: As a matter of fact, Āṇavamala "cannot be overcome" by any means or effort.
+No matter how hard you perform spiritual practices, Āṇavamala cannot be vanquished in that manner.
+All limitations "but" Āṇavamala can "actually" be overcome through spiritual practices.

-Āṇavamala, being the primordial mala or impurity, is only removed through divine dispensation.
-There is no doubt that your practice can bring you to the very threshold of Śiva, but it is He who decides when the door will open.
-It is a dual way of explaining the process, but useful nonetheless.
+Āṇavamala, being the primordial mala or impurity, is only removed by divine dispensation.
+No doubt that your practice can take you to the very Śiva's doorway, but it is Him who decides when the door will be opened.
+It is a dualistic way to explain the process, but useful though.

-In any case, it is possible to be more precise: you, as a limited individual, practice and practice until you reach the threshold of Śiva. Āṇavamala is the door, of course.
+Anyway, it is possible to be more precise: you, as a limited individual, practice and practice until you come to Śiva's doorway. Āṇavamala is the door, of course.
 Then, you, as Śiva, open that door when it is appropriate.
-Therefore, practice until you identify with Śiva (the Absolute) as much as possible.
-Afterwards, just wait!
-The door will open sooner or later.
-Make sure to enter!
-This is Śāmbhavopāya, undoubtedly.
+Therefore, perform practices till you become so identified with Śiva (the Absolute) as possible.
+Afterward, just wait!
+The door will be opened sooner or later.
+Make sure you will enter!
+This is Śāmbhavopāya, no doubt about it.

-D: Although there is no practice for "breaking through," what should be my attitude while waiting?
+D: Although there is no practice to "break into", what should be my attitude while I await?

-M: The correct attitude can be cultivated from the very beginning of your practice even though you might not understand it for many years.
-In summary, you do not need to wait until you are at the doors of Śiva to develop the proper attitude.
+M: The right attitude may be cultivated from the very start of your practice despite you cannot fully understand it for many years.
+In short, you do not need to wait till you stand in Śiva's doorway in order to develop the proper attitude.
 In the venerable Spandakārikā-s, the third and fourth aphorisms of the second section contain the key to the kind of attitude you are asking about:

-Thus, whether in word, object, or thought, there is no state that is not the Supreme Being (You!).
-If you feel content... that is God.
-If you feel otherwise... that is God too.
-All possible states are nothing but Divinity.
+So, whether in word, object or thought there is no state which is not the Supreme Self (You!).
+If you feel sad... that is God.
+If you feel glad... that is God.
+If you feel otherwise... that is God as well.
+All the possible states are nothing else but the Divine.
 You are everything and everyone.
-There is no one else but you in this universe.
-If you can maintain this attitude for as long as possible, it will truly help you to reach the ultimate Goal, viz, complete Liberation from bondage.
+There is nobody but you in this universe.
+If you are able to have this attitude for so long as possible, it will prove really useful in order to attain the final Goal, viz. complete Liberation from bondage.

 When you make separations and differences, duality arises as a result.
 With duality, you start feeling attracted to what is pleasant and rejecting what is unpleasant.
-In this way, you fall prey to the pairs of opposites and when this happens, be sure that you become a toy in hands of bondage.
+Thus, you fall prey to the pair of opposites and when this happens, be sure you are a toy in the hands of bondage.

-The way to overcome this lies in Śivadṛṣṭi (the view of Śiva).
-If you can see God everywhere, this is the end of bondage, undoubtedly.
+The way to overcome this lies in Śivadṛṣṭi (the viewpoint of Śiva).
+If you can see God everywhere, this is the end of bondage, without a doubt.

 D: I will do my best, Master!